2021 Policy Priorities

 - No Child Left Inside program

-- Dept. Of Children, Youth, and Families (DCYF) Adolescent Unit FTEs
+- Department Of Children, Youth, and Families (DCYF) Adolescent Unit FTEs

 - Youth Recreational Fund and the Building Communities Fund for capital projects

-School-age childcare is a vital expanded learning opportunity (ELO) supporting academic growth and social-emotional learning for children ages five through 12.
-Most school-age childcare programs have been open throughout the pandemic making less than their K-12 counterparts.
-In order to sustain this field and to support their essential worker status, we are calling on lawmakers to approve the following requests for the 2021-23 biennium:
+School-age child care is a vital expanded learning opportunity that supports academic growth and social-emotional learning for children ages five through 12.
+Most school-age child care programs have been open throughout the pandemic with staff earning less than school-day teachers, aides, and staff.
+In order to sustain this field and support their essential worker status, we are calling on lawmakers to approve the requests for the 2021-23 biennium.

-- Subsidy: Childcare subsidy rates are still below market value and families still pay a portion of childcare costs.
-At times, policymakers have required providers to be in Early Achievers (EA) for rate increases, but school-age only childcare is exempt from EA.
-The cost of childcare is much more than the subsidy, and providers struggle to stay in business and provide a living wage, especially during the pandemic.
-Rate increases are needed and should be made available to all childcare providers.
+Child care subsidy rates are still below market value and families still pay a portion of child care costs.
+At times, policymakers have required providers to be in Early Achievers (EA) for rate increases, but school-age only child care is exempt from EA.
+The cost of child care is much more than the subsidy, and providers struggle to stay in business and provide a living wage, especially during the pandemic.
+Rate increases are needed and should be made available to all child care providers.

-- Quality: Quality supports are urgently needed now.
+Quality supports are urgently needed.
 We request the state reinstate funding for the Expanded Learning Quality Initiative to provide appropriate supports for school-age providers in partnership with the Early Achievers system.

-- State Infrastructure and Support: We urge our legislators to support the Fair Start for Kids Act and any legislation regarding childcare that includes specific language to support and strengthen school-age child care along with early learning-focused childcare.
+We urge our legislators to support the Fair Start for Kids Act and any legislation regarding child care that includes specific language to support and strengthen school-age child care along with early learning-focused child care.

 A student’s ability to be successful happens in and beyond the classroom.
-Access to additional learning time, social-emotional skill building, and basic need support is critical.
-This session, SOWA and our partners seek to encourage school and community partnerships in legislation related to early learning, K-12, and post-secondary pathways.
+Access to additional learning time, social-emotional skill building, and basic needs support is critical.
+This session, SOWA and our partners seek legislation to encourage school and community partnerships related to early learning, K-12, and post-secondary pathways.
 Our state, district, and community partners have numerous tools to support students.
-When we work together, these tools become more effective and dynamic to meet every student’s needs.
+When we work together, these tools become more effective and dynamic to meet student needs.

-Cuts to programs that support children and families will not only set our state back but will also hurt our economy.
-New and modernized revenue proposals are needed to ensure our state is strong for all Washingtonians – especially children and youth.
+Cuts to programs that support children and families will not only set our state back but will also hurt the economy.
+New and modernized revenue sources are needed to ensure our state is strong for all Washingtonians—especially children and youth.